WyattLiu/AMD-Linux-Driver/README.md

 # AMD-Linux-Driver
-Aggregate information found online about how to install AMD Linux Driver and works for APU
+Aggregate information found online about how to install AMD Linux Driver and works for APU.
+Tested system:
+5600G Ubuntu 20.04 + RTX A2000

 # Recovery from faulty installs
 You may want to do ./amdgpu-pro-install --uninstall and other measures to clean up